ibm-cloud-docs/vmwaresolutions/services/icp_overview.md

 * vCenter Server with Hybridity Bundle instances that are deployed in (or upgraded to) V2.7 and later
 * vCenter Server instances that are deployed in (or upgraded to) V2.5 and later

-For instances that are deployed in (or upgraded to) V3.0 or later, {{site.data.keyword.cloud_notm}} Automation Manager is also deployed as part of the {{site.data.keyword.cloud}} Private Hosted service order.
+The current IBM Cloud Private version that is installed is 3.1.2. {{site.data.keyword.cloud_notm}} Automation Manager is also deployed as part of the {{site.data.keyword.cloud}} Private Hosted service order.
 {:note}

 ## Technical specifications for IBM Cloud Private Hosted
 {: #icp_overview-specs}

 The following table lists the minimum requirements to order the IBM Cloud Private Hosted service for the **Production-Ready** environment and the **Development/Test** environment.

-Table 1.
-Minimum requirements for Production-Ready and Development/Test environments

 |Environment | Cores | Memory (GB) | Hosts | Storage (GB) |
 |:---------- |:---- |:------ |:---- |:------- |
 | Production-Ready | 52 | 640 | 3 | 8,000 |
 | Development/Test | 30 | 200 | 3 | 4,000 |
+{: caption="Table 1.
+Minimum requirements for Production-Ready and Development/Test environments" caption-side="top"}

 ### Resource requirements for IBM Cloud Private Hosted
 {: #icp_overview-resource-req}

-The following tables list the resource requirements of the {{site.data.keyword.cloud_notm}} Private Hosted service in Production-Ready and Development/Test environments.
+The following table lists the resource requirements of the {{site.data.keyword.cloud_notm}} Private Hosted service in Production-Ready environment.

-Table 2. {{site.data.keyword.cloud_notm}} Private Hosted resource requirements in Production-Ready environment

 | Node type  | CPU cores   |  Memory (GB) | Disk 1 (GB) | Disk 2 (GB) | Number of VMs |
 |:---------- |:----------- |:------------ |:----------- |:----------- |:------------- |